pmq20/node-packer/README.md

   - [Visual Studio 2017](https://www.visualstudio.com/downloads/), any edition (including the Build Tools SKU).
   __Required Components:__ "MSbuild", "VC++ 2017 v141 toolset" and one of the Windows SDKs (10 or 8.1).

-Then download [nodec-x64.zip](http://enclose.io/nodec/nodec-x64.zip), and this zip file contains only one executable `nodec-x64.exe`.
+Then download [nodec-x64.zip](http://enclose.io/nodec/nodec-x64.zip), and this zip file contains only one executable.
 Unzip it.
 Optionally, rename it to `nodec.exe` and put it under `C:\Windows` (or any other directory that is part of `PATH`).
 Execute `nodec` from the command line.

 ### Install on Linux